 BSU

 This week contains many firsts for BSU.
 The week started out with a bake sale fundraiser Monday and Tuesday, which was successful, wesold out within the first two days.
 Our funds request is underway for the community service trip to Seattle to hand out blankets and Black Love Bags with toiletries and feminine products to those in need.
 Tomorrow night will be our first “Throwback Movie Night” from 6:00-8:00 pm, we will be showing the movie Hidden Figures.
 We will have a “Black Excellence” study hall every Saturday starting this Saturday from 1:00-3:00 pm in SURC 202.
 We are planning an event called “Showtime at Central” which is similar to Showtime at the Apollo.
-This will be a talent show where contestants have 30 seconds to meet the audience’s expectations or they will be swe off stage.
+This will be a talent show where contestants have 30 seconds to meet the audience’s expectations or they will be swept off stage.

 CSA